-We have a structured system for prioritising the capital programme, but funding continues to be a significant challenge that Auckland Transport will need to address.
+We've already established a structured system for prioritising the 2011/12 capital programme, but funding continues to be a significant challenge that Auckland Transport will need to address.
 This Regional Land Transport Programme sets out the funding required to maintain and develop Auckland's transport system over the next decade.
 It highlights the need to broaden the funding base to enable timely completion of vital infrastructure projects and the delivery of transport service improvements.